 Shareholder (or their duly appointed agent or delegate).
 Currently information is generally made available (at the Fund's discretion and on request) after each month end, with a 30-day lag.
-Where a Shareholder requires disclosure of a Sub-Fund's portfolio holdings on a shorter time lag, for example, to satisfy their own regulatory requirements, such information shall only be provided to such Shareholder (or their duly appointed agent or delegate) provided the Shareholder (or their duly appointed agent or delegate) provided the Shareholder (or their duly appointed agent or delegate) has entered into a confidentiality agreement with the Fund or the Manager governing the disclosure of such information.
+Where a Shareholder requires disclosure of a Sub-Fund's portfolio holdings on a shorter time lag, for example, to satisfy their own regulatory requirements, such information shall only be provided to such Shareholder (or their duly appointed agent or delegate) provided the Shareholder (or their duly appointed agent or delegate) has entered into a confidentiality agreement with the Fund or the Manager governing the disclosure of such information.
 Any publication of a list of Sub-Fund's investments or portfolio information shall be for information purposes only and does not form part of this Prospectus.
-To the extent that the Fund provides non-public holdings information or other information to a Shareholder in a Sub-Fund, the Fund will provide the same holdings information to other information to a confidentiality agreement with the Fund or the Manager governing the disclosure of such information to any other Shareholder in the Sub-Fund on request provided such Shareholder (or their duly appointed agent or delegate) has entered into a confidentiality agreement with the Fund or the Manager governing the disclosure of such information, as appropriate.
+To the extent that the Fund provides non-public holdings information or other information to a Shareholder in a Sub-Fund, the Fund will provide the same holdings information or other information to any other Shareholder in the Sub-Fund on request provided such Shareholder (or their duly appointed agent or delegate) has entered into a confidentiality agreement with the Fund or the Manager governing the disclosure of such information, as appropriate.

-D. Dividend Policy
+Dividend Policy D.

-The Fund will pay a dividend to the Shareholders of Sterling Class I1 Shares, Sterling Class F1 Shares, Sterling Class F1 Shares, Sterling Class F1 Shares, Sterling Class A1 Shares, Euro Class I1 Shares, Euro Class A1 Shares, US Dollar Class I1 Shares, US Dollar Class F1 Shares, and US Dollar Class A1 Shares ("Income Shares") only.
+The Fund will pay a dividend to the Shareholders of Sterling Class I1 Shares, Sterling Class F1 Shares, Sterling Class A1 Shares, Euro Class I1 Shares, Euro Class A1 Shares, US Dollar Class I1 Shares, US Dollar Class F1 Shares, and US Dollar Class A1 Shares ("Income Shares") only.
 For all other classes of Shares (hereinafter "Accumulation Shares"), the Directors intend initially to automatically reinvest all earnings, dividends and other distributions of any kind pursuant to the investment objective and policies of the relevant Sub-Fund.
 The Directors may, however, at their discretion, change their intention and upon notification to Shareholders, pay dividends to Shareholders.
 Any change to the dividend policy of a Sub-Fund will be notified in advance to Shareholders and will be noted in an addendum or a revision to the Prospectus.